 You could also consider what action can be taken to remedy the harm from the breach.
 In theory, remedial measures are geared at restoring the individual to the position they were in before their privacy was breached.
 In many cases, it may be possible to provide an effective non-financial remedy such as:

-- correcting misleading or inaccurate documents by amending the document or providing the complainant with the opportunity to provide a notation which can then be added to the document
+- correcting misleading or inaccurate documents by amending the document or allowing the complainant to provide a notation which can then be added to the document

 - implementing additional security measures to documents which contain the complainant’s personal information